-Florence is a beautiful city in Tuscany and can be found on most itineraries for first time visitors to Italy.
-Full of churches, museums, and other historic buildings, the Historic Centre of Florence has been designated UNESCO World Heritage Site.
+Florence is one of the most beautiful cities in Europe and can be found on most itineraries for first time visitors to Italy.
+Full of churches, museums, and other historic buildings, the Historic Centre of Florence has been designated an UNESCO World Heritage Site.
 Not sure what to do in Florence?
-Here are 5 attractions you should not miss on your trip to Florence.
+Here are the attractions you should not miss on your trip to Florence.

 1) Accademia Gallery